explore Beara

 11. Kayaking with seals

-If getting a look at some local wildlife is more your speed, renting a kayak in Adrigole, Glengarriff, or Bantry is a great way to do so.
+If getting a look at some local wildlife is your thing, renting a kayak in Adrigole, Glengarriff, or Bantry is a great way to do so.
 Kayak rental is usually done by the hour and whichever local business you choose to go with will be able to recommend the best spots to paddle to in order to catch a glimpse of the seals.

 12. Visit Bere Island